This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

 - examining the potential of a resource of information relevant to ATSI outreach issues to be placed on the courts' intranets

-- establishing and building links with local Indigenous leaders around each of the Court's registries
+- establishing and building links with local Indigenous leaders around each of the Court's registries, and

-- working cooperatively with the Family Court of Western Australia, Federal Circuit Court, state courts and tribunals, the National Judicial College and relevant state judicial education authorities such as the Judicial Commission of NSW, and
+- working cooperatively with the Family Court of Western Australia, Federal Circuit Court, state courts and tribunals, the National Judicial College and relevant state judicial education authorities such as the Judicial Commission of NSW.

-During 2014–15, members of the Family Violence Committee were Justice Ryan (Chair), Justice Stevenson, Justice Hannam, Judge Brown, Judge Hughes, Judge Altobelli, Angela Filippello (Principal Registrar, Family Court of Australia), Di Lojszczyk (family consultant) and Kristen Murray (Senior Research Adviser to Chief Justice Bryant).
-The Committee held three meetings via video-conference.
+During 2015–16, members of the Family Violence Committee were Justice Ryan (Chair), Justice Stevenson, Justice Hannam, Judge Brown, Judge Hughes, Judge Altobelli, Angela Filippello (Principal Registrar, Family Court of Australia), Leisha Lister (Executive Officer), and Di Lojszczyk (family consultant).

-The Committee's major project was the implementation of the Family Violence Plan 2014–16.
-The Plan forms part of the commitment both courts have made to addressing family violence, including the measures contained in the joint Family Violence Best Practice Principles.
+The committee's major project was the continued implementation of the Family Violence Plan 2014–16 which forms part of the commitment both courts have made to addressing family violence, including the measures contained in the joint Family Violence Best Practice Principles.

 The Family Violence Committee also worked on issues raised by:

-- The Victorian Royal Commission into Family Violence
+- the report from the Victorian Royal Commission into Family Violence

-- Senate Finance and Public Administration Committee Inquiry into Domestic Violence
+- Senate Finance and Public Administration Committee Inquiry into Domestic Violence, and

 Joint Costs Advisory Committee